home-energy-foundry/hem0424/README.md

 # Introduction
-The Standard Assessment Procedure (SAP) is the UK Government’s National Calculation Methodology for assessing the energy performance of dwellings.
-It is used to facilitate various national, devolved and local government policies including Building Regulations and for the production of Energy Performance Certificates (EPCs).
+The Home Energy Model (HEM) is the UK Government’s proposed National Calculation Methodology for assessing the energy performance of dwellings.
+HEM was previously known as SAP 11 and any references to SAP 11 should be interpreted as references to HEM.

-SAP 11 is a version of SAP currently in development and should not be used for any official purpose.
+Please note that HEM is currently in development and should not be used for any official purpose.

 # Getting Started
 In order to run the code in this repository, it is recommended that you set up a Python Virtual